kaustubh-sadekar/kaustubh-sadekar.github.io/_portfolio/p172-Low-Cost-Stereo-Camera-From-USB-Webcams.md

 ### Generating Disparity Map Using Block Matching Algorithm

 The **StereoCam** library has a facility to use the Block Matching algorithm for calculating dense stereo correspondence and the disparity map.
 The disparity map is then used for the calculation of depth maps.
-To learn more about disparity map and block matching algorithm please refer to my post <a href="https://learnopencv.com/depth-perception-using-stereo-camera-python-c/" target"_blank">Depth perception using stereo camera</a>.
+To learn more about disparity map and block matching algorithm please refer to my post <a href="https://learnopencv.com/depth-perception-using-stereo-camera-python-c/" target="_blank">Depth perception using stereo camera</a>.
 The post also explains how to convert disparity map to depth map.
 The Block Matching algorithm has several parameters that need to be tuned. **StereoCam** provides an interactive GUI to tune these parameters.

 <p align="center">
   <img src='/images/tunedepthParams.gif'>